 Similarly, you should not store any sensitive information (such as passwords or API keys) in your code.
 Similarly, you may have accidently committed a large data set and would like to take it out from the repository entirely?
 Here’s how!.

 Everyone can sync their local changes with the remote repository on GitHub.
 You can also “download” changes to your local repository from the remote repository.

 # (1) DOWNLOAD AND MERGE CHANGES # download and merge any changes from the remote/GitHub git pull # alternatively, you can do the same in two steps: git fetch # fetches changes git merge # merges changes with your local files # (2) UPLOAD CHANGES # upload all local branch commits to GitHub git push

-Branches are key tools for version control.
-In essence, branches separate the main version of your project (the “master” branch), from any experimental code in which you develop new features.
+Branches separate the main version of your project (the “main” branch), from any experimental code in which you develop new features.

 # create a branch [branch-name] git branch [branch-name] # switch to s specific branch [branch-name] git checkout [branch-name] # merge a specific branch [branch] to the working branch; #, e.g., if you're in the master branch, you can integrate # any changes done in the feature [branch]. git merge [branch] # delete a specific branch [branch-name] git branch -d [branch-name]

 After integrating changes from a particular branch, you ideally synchronize changes with the remote repository on GitHub.